 Significant high-grade drill intercepts from the Podosky’s prospect include (see Haoma mining Quarterly Report December 2003):

-Exploration Permit 26041 has four identified porphyry copper-molybdenum-gold prospects – The Bank, Keane’s, Barrabas and Turkey Gully, none of which have had any drilling since the early 1970s.
+There are four identified porphyry copper-molybdenum-gold prospects – The Bank, Keane’s, Barrabas and Turkey Gully on EPM26041, none of which have had any drilling since the early 1970s.
 Surface rock chip results of up to 49% copper, 0.24 g/t gold, 0.2% molybdenum and 1,793 g/t silver have been returned from these prospects.

 Historical drill results from the Keane’s molybdenite prospect include: